Royal Palace of Naples tickets & tours | Price comparison

 Is Royal Palace of Naples open every day?

 Not every day.
-Royal Palace of Naples is open Thursday to Tuesday and closed on Wednesday, with last admission at 7 pm.
+Royal Palace of Naples is open Thursday to Tuesday and closed on Wednesday, January 1, and December 25.
+Last admission to the State Apartment is at 7 pm.

 Read more.